 Early Ankylosing Spondylitis

 AS is a type of arthritis that causes inflammation along your spine.
 It most often starts in the sacroiliac joints at the base of your backbone.

 The pain may start on one side, then move to both sides over weeks or months.
 It might spread to your buttocks.
 If you wake up in pain, you usually feel better as you move around.

 Unlike back pain from an injury or too much exercise, it won’t go away over time.
 But you can have symptom-free periods between flare-ups.

-As your AS gets worse and your body uses more energy to fight the inflammation, you may feel fatigued.
+As your AS gets worse and your body uses more energy to fight the inflammation, you may feel a tiredness called fatigue.

 Treatment for early AS: Work with your rheumatologist on a plan to ease your pain.
 You'll control the pain and inflammation with nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen or naproxen.

 Exercise is so important for people with AS that it's considered part of your treatment.
 It: